tpayne/github-actions/productmanifest/README.md

 Example usage
 -------------
-The following are some samples of usage.
+The following are some samples of usage...

+Standard usage.

 ```yaml
    - name: GitOps Helm Update
      uses: tpayne/github-actions/productmanifest